top of page

 General information on data storage and deletion

-In particular, data that must be retained for commercial or tax reasons or whose storage is necessary for legal prosecution or to protect the rights of other natural or legal persons must be archived accordingly.
+In particular, data that must be retained for commercial or tax reasons, or whose storage is necessary for criminal prosecution or to protect the rights of other natural or legal persons, must be archived accordingly.

-Our data protection information contains additional information on the storage and deletion of data that applies specifically to certain processing procedures.
+Our privacy policy contains additional information on the storage and deletion of data that applies specifically to certain processing operations.

-If there are several specifications regarding the retention period or deletion deadlines for a piece of data, the longest period shall always apply.
+If there are several specifications regarding the retention period or deletion periods for a data set, the longest period always applies.
 We process data that is no longer required for its original purpose but is retained due to legal requirements or other reasons exclusively for the reasons that justify its retention.

 Storage and deletion of data: